 Where SMS struggles is where email is strong—because texting is a very simple messaging format, you do not have as many possibilities with SMS as with email.
 You cannot write a large amount of text.
 You cannot include most design elements.
 You cannot include videos.
 If you use MMS messaging, you can include some limited design elements, though not video.

-NOTE: If you need to send a video via text, the best method is to share a link to the video and, using MMS.
-Fortunately, most phones will show a preview image of your video.
+NOTE: If you need to send a video via text, the best method is to share a link to the video and, using MMS , to include a video preview image.

 What this means is that the best approach is to utilize both marketing channels.
 For longer form messages that are needed to explain the value of the product or how it works, email is still an excellent choice.